jpvantassel/python3-course/adv/unittesting.md

 ### When should you write your unit tests

 The best time to write a unit test is at the time you write the corresponding code.
-You will already be familar with what the code is doing and should have a good feeling for things that could go wrong.
+You will already be familiar with what the code is doing and should have a good feeling for things that could go wrong.

 The second best time to write a unit test is after you have just found and fixed a bug.
-You spent the time to find the bug, so use the reintroduction to your advantage by writting a test that will prevent this bug from re-emerging in the future.
+You spent the time to find the bug, so use the reintroduction to your advantage by writing a test that will prevent this bug from re-emerging in the future.

 ### Where should you write your unit tests